davefancher/ReactReduxWorkshop/readme.md

 Because we require an exact match for ```/characters``` in ```AppContainer```, the router won't select the route when we provide the ```id``` value thus we never get directed to ```CharacterHome``` to discover that route.
 Let's remove ```exact``` from the ```/characters``` route and try our links again.
 We should now see a message stating the ```id``` of the character we clicked.

-This leaves us with some interesting problem as far as unmatched paths go.
+This leaves us with some interesting problems as far as unmatched paths go.
 First, we've moved detection of unmatched routes from the application root to individual sections within the app.
 Next, we need to determine what constitutes a valid ```id``` within the context of ```characters```.
 For instance, ```/characters/1``` is a valid path but ```/characters/arya%20stark``` may or may not be.
 We need to take this into consideration when designing our routes.

 We've established that our character ```id```s are integer based so how can we reflect that in our route?
 The answer lies in everyone's favorite subject: *regular expressions*.